On the solution uniqueness in portfolio optimization and risk analysis: Extended gradient of a convex function

 exists for every $X,Y \in {\mathbb R}^n$.
 Limit $\phi_{f,Y}(X)$ is called the \emph{directional derivative of $f$ at $Y$ with respect to $X$}.
 We say that $f$ is (G\^{a}teaux) differentiable at $Y \in {\mathbb R}^n$ if the (two-sided) limit $\lim_{\epsilon\to 0} \frac{f(Y+\epsilon X) - f(Y)}{\epsilon}$ exists for every $X \in {\mathbb R}^n$.
 In this case, $\phi_{f,Y}(X)$ is a linear functional in $X$, and can be represented as $\phi_{f,Y}(X) = Q^TX$ for some $Q \in {\mathbb R}^n$, which is usually denoted as $Q=\nabla f(Y)$ and called the \emph{gradient} of $f$ at $Y$.
 It is known \citet[Theorem 25.5]{rockafellar1970} that any finite-valued convex function $f$ on ${\mathbb R}^n$ is differentiable almost everywhere.

 This section develops an axiomatic framework for ``extending'' the notion of a gradient in such a way that the ``extended gradient'' is defined for \emph{every} convex function $f: {\mathbb R}^n \to {\mathbb R}$ at \emph{every} point $Y \in {\mathbb R}^n$.
-In the later sections we will demonstrate that this ``extended gradient'' is useful in numerous applications, including capital allocation, risk sharing, cooperative investment, inverse portfolio problem, and the analysis of Black-Litterman model.
+In the next section we will demonstrate that this ``extended gradient'' is useful in financial applications, including capital allocation, risk sharing, and cooperative investment.

 Let ${\cal F}$ be a set of all convex functions $f: {\mathbb R}^n \to {\mathbb R}$.
 Formally, we define \emph{extended gradient} as a map $G:{\cal F} \times {\mathbb R}^n \to {\mathbb R}^n$, which assigns to every $f \in {\cal F}$ and $Y \in {\mathbb R}^n$ a vector $G_Y(f) \in {\mathbb R}^n$, such that the following properties hold: \begin{assumption} \item[(G1)] Additivity: $G_Y(f + g) = G_Y(f) + G_Y(g)$ for all $f,g \in {\cal F}$ and all $Y \in {\mathbb R}^n$; \item[(G2)] Rotation invariance: Let $f \in {\cal F}$ and $g(Y)=f(AY), \, Y \in {\mathbb R}^n$, where $A$ is an $n \times n$ \emph{rotation matrix}, that is, matrix such that $A^T = A^{-1}$ and $\det(A)=1$.
 Then